erhuanlnna/iDBTrader/README.md

-You can refer to the website (https://www.runoob.com/mysql/mysql-install.html) for operation.
+You can refer to the website (https://www.runoob.com/mysql/mysql-install.html) for easy operation.